hspec/hspec-expectations/README.markdown

     "bar" `shouldSatisfy` (not . null)

-It is similar to HUnit's `assertBool`, but gives a useful error messages.
+It is similar to HUnit's `assertBool`, but gives a useful error message.

     >>> 23 `shouldSatisfy` (> 42)
     *** Exception: HUnitFailure "23 did not satisfy predicate!"